Skip to main content

 At its core, an economy is a human system.
 Its strength is a direct reflection of the health and capacity of its people.
 The science of longevity is the science of optimizing this human capacity at its most fundamental level.
 It focuses on the cellular and molecular processes that govern how we age.

 Hormones, for instance, function as the body’s internal communication network, directing everything from energy utilization and mood to muscle maintenance and cognitive function.
 When this intricate signaling system becomes dysregulated, the consequences are felt not only as personal symptoms but also as a collective economic drag.
 A workforce struggling with the metabolic consequences of hormonal decline is a less productive workforce.
-A population burdened by age-related places an immense and growing strain on national healthcare resources.
+A population burdened by age-related chronic disease places an immense and growing strain on national healthcare resources.

 Therefore, the conversation about healthspan science is an economic one.
 It reframes healthcare from a reactive, cost-based model focused on managing sickness to a proactive, investment-based model focused on preserving function.
 By targeting the biological mechanisms of aging, we can compress the period of life spent in poor health, reducing the immense costs associated with long-term care and chronic disease management.